 We give you reviews of the best coffee gear out there.
 We only recommend products that we truly believe will help you make great coffee

 Welcome to this site.
-My name is Asser Christensen and I'm a Danish journalist who has somehow ended up abandoning a promising career in "normal" journalism in order to write about coffee.
+My name is Asser Christensen and I’m a journalist and Q Arabica Grader hailing from Denmark.

 I have been crazy about caffeine for almost as long as I can remember.
 About a decade ago I started roasting coffee at home in my oven.
 The first beans were pretty dark and scorched, but it somehow got me hooked.
 After some time I got it right, and once you have gotten used to drinking freshly roasted coffee, there is no way back.